gruntwork-io/docs/_docs-sources/foundations/iac-foundations/labels-tags.md

 ### Recommended tags

 The table below contains recommend tag keys and the description for the value you should give to the key.
-These keys are beneficial for both locating and filtering for resources as an operator or developer as well as being used as [cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) to assist finance teams with associating costs to specific business units or applications.
+These keys are beneficial for both locating and filtering resources as an operator or developer, as well for [cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) which assist finance teams in associating costs with specific business units or applications.

 | Key Name   | Example Key | Value Description |